fabrv/nevica-forms/README.md

 ```
 npm install
 ```
 Great!
 Once that's finish you are all set to start.
-This software is under ["Attribution-NonCommercial-ShareAlike 4.0 International"](https://creativecommons.org/licenses/by-nc-sa/4.0/) so you may not use this software for commercial purpouse and any change you make must be distributed under this same license.
+This software is under **GNU GENERAL PUBLIC LICENSE** so any change you make must be distributed under this same license.
 Alright!, now give the app a run with the command
 ```
 ionic serve